Hydroxocobalamin (Vitamin B12) for Septic Shock

 Why Should Vitamin B12 Work for Septic Shock?

-Patel et al. cite several articles discussing the pathophysiology of this but the bottom line is that too much nitric oxide (NO) and hydrogen sulfide (H2S) are produced.
+Patel et al. cite several articles discussing this pathophysiology, but the bottom line is that too much nitric oxide (NO) and hydrogen sulfide (H2S) are produced.
 These create the vasodilation/drop in SVR that we see in our patients with septic shock.
 What vitamin B12 SHOULD do in patients with septic shock is that it “scavenges and prevents NO and H2S formation and has the potential to recuse capillary leak, to promote capillary membrane stabilization, and to accentuate recovery.
 All sounds mighty good to me!
 The reason why they created a study was to evaluate this theory.

 The Intravenous Hydroxocobalamin in Septic Shock Trial